Freight startup Flexport soars from “unsexy” to $800M valuation

 Google Cloud adds support for more powerful Nvidia GPUs

-Flexport handles the boring logistics of a trillion-dollar business: the tranport of shipping cointainers around the world.
+Flexport handles the boring logistics of a trillion-dollar business: the tranport of shipping containers around the world.
 Because the work of freight forwarding seemed so bland, it was long ignored by the tech world.
 But digitizing the paper work let Flexport speed up shipping so clients keep less inventory on hand while never running out.

 When you apply that optimization to how every container full of electronics, clothes, or food gets from factory to store, Flexport keeps getting smarter as the value piles up.
 That’s why just a year after raising $65 million at a valuation of $365 million, TechCrunch has learned Flexport has just closed a huge new round of funding, according to five sources.